 Just as in people, dental disease starts at a young age, not just after six years old.
 In dogs under 40 pounds, there are a variety of structural factors that predispose them to major dental disease.
 These patients should have teeth cleanings at least yearly beginning at three years of age.
 Some larger breed dogs have less problems, but still require regular exams.
 This message is being poorly communicated.

-A recent study of over 4,000 dogs covering 15 years was done.
+A recent study was done of over 4,000 dogs covering 15 years.
 They compared dogs that had their teeth cleaned yearly to those which were randomly cleaned or not cleaned at all.
 They found those who had their teeth cleaned lived 20% longer and had a better quality of life.
 Now, how many of us would like to add an extra 20% to the lives of our dog?